Doctor Strange (12A.)

 Starring Benedict Cumberbatch, Chiwetel Ejiofor, Rachel McAdams, Mads Mikkelsen, Benedict Wong and Tilda Swinton.
 115 mins

-Marvel's big screen incarnation of The Avengers are the modern equivalent of The Rat Pack, a cosy, casual boys club (with Scarlett as the Angie Dickinson figure) celebrating relaxed success and casual superiority that is the only gang worth being in.
-Benedict Cumberbatch's successful introduction should see him successful ensconced as the group's Peter Lawford.
+Marvel's big screen incarnation of The Avengers are the modern equivalent of The Rat Pack, a cosy, casual boys club (with Scarlett as the Angie Dickinson figure) celebrating the relaxed success and casual superiority that comes with admittance to the only gang worth being in.
+Benedict Cumberbatch's successful introduction should see him ensconced as the group's Peter Lawford.

 The MCF is a uniform approach but it doesn't mean all the films are the same.
 Dr Strange is like all the other Marvel films, yet has its own unique character.
-The material is seeped in dated 60s/70s counter culture mysticism that shouldn't work today.
-Its approach is to embrace it while presenting it with Inception inspired visuals – cityscape folding in on themselves and characters jumping through dimensions and in and out of their bodies – that make it look entirely contemporary.
+The material is seeped in dated 60s/70s counter culture mysticism but merged with Inception inspired visuals – cityscapes folding in on themselves and characters jumping through dimensions and in and out of their bodies – that make it look entirely contemporary.
 The visuals are maybe just a smidgen short of staggering but are still beautiful to behold and mighty impressive for a comparatively small scale effort.

 The humour must make it much easier for the actors, knowing that if they have to deliver a lot of baloney exposition there will also be a quip in there to undercut the tone and stop them looking po-faced.
 The film's cast is predominately British, with Tilda Swinton taking the role of The Ancient One, the guru figure who teaches Strange his powers.
 Not an obvious piece of casting but such is Swinton's androgynous and ageless appearance that, with a shaved head this pale, London born daughter of an army major-general can sort of pass for a timeless, male mystic from the Himalayas.
 Back in the 90s she made a film called Orlando, in which an English person lived for over 400 years and changed sex back and forth without anyone seeming to notice and her film career has embodied these qualities.
 She goes where she wants and we all seem to accept it.